TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Test avatars on windows, especially the png filename filter

-- Writeout the config before starting a server process from the menu

 - Fix that clipboard on all platforms at last
 - And fix polish characters in chat breaking stuff on Windows